mnot/I-D/uri-get-off-my-lawn/draft.md

 * Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when they are seen.
 This can lead to interoperability problems.

-At a more philosophical level, the structure of a URI needs to be firmly under the control of a single party; its owner.
-Standardising parts of a URI's structure usurps that control; see
-{{webarch}} Section 2.2.2.1 for more information.
+While it is not ideal when a server or a deployed application mandates uri structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), recommending standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1 for more information.

 This document explains best current practices for establishing URI structures, conventions and formats in specifications; in particular, IETF specifications, although they are more broadly